joshuagutowski/obsidian-tree-style-notes/README.md

 ## Contributing

 This is my first independent programming project, so I’m not sure yet how I will deal with contributions.
-You’re welcome to make a pull request, but there is no guarantee I will merge it, let alone respond.
+You’re welcome to make a pull request or open an issue, but there is no guarantee I will merge it, let alone respond.